EnriqueKi/AiAiAi2023/README.md

 Ai Module x Screens Course - year 02023

 The field of artificial intelligence is in flux with very exciting and sometimes terrifying developments happening every week.
 This module is a very hands on designerly approach to give you the tools, references, histories, etc. so you can feel the pulse of the field.
-The module is thematically in 3 weeks:
+The module is structured thematically in 3 weeks:

 * 13.March to 20.March -> Ai x LastWeek
 * 21.March to 27.March -> Ai x ThisWeek